 After a day out on the Tennyson Down you and Fido will need some refuelling and there is no better place than this inn with stunning views of the ocean.
 Keeping in theme is the pub grub menu that is renowned for its seafood and shellfish dishes.
 Try the avocado stuffed with prawns and crab, the crayfish Caesar salad or the grilled sea bream with locally grown greens.
 Sit in the pub garden and enjoy the view of Totland Bay and the Needles Old Battery.

 Officially the UK’s sunniest place, the Isle of Wight has a staggering average of 2,000 hours of sunshine each year, more than in some parts of Spain.
 You can take in one of the dog welcoming walks on the Isle of Wight in ancient woodland where red squirrels reign supreme, visit Queen Victoria’s Osborne House or simply soak up the rays on one of its many pet friendly log cabins on the Isle of Wight.
+You can also try Isle of Wight dog friendly hot tub cottage breaks which offer more luxurious features.

 As long as he is a true sea dog, put Fido on the ferry and make your way four miles across the channel to this pooch’s playground.
 These Isle of Wight dog friendly pubs will play an integral role in some R&R you and Rover will never forget.